-Science Unit Studies for Homeschoolers and Teachers has twenty lessons, ten for children ages 4 through 7, and ten for ages 8 through 13.
+Science Unit Studies for Homeschoolers and Teachers has 20 lessons, 10 for children ages four through seven, and 10 for ages eight through thirteen.
 While lessons could be done with a single child, they involve gathering and preparing quite a few resources, work that’s more practical when done for a family or group class.
 I expect that you will use each set of ten lessons in a different year since they target different audiences.
 Both sets of lessons address life, physical, and earth science topics.
 While it might be best to use the chapters in order since they build upon one another to some extent, many parents and teachers will want to switch the order and that should also work fine.

 With younger students, you could work through the lessons, using this as your primary science resource.
 Lessons include instructional information along with many hands-on activities—a great way to teach science.
 Occasional, a supplementary resource such as a “Magic School Bus” video is recommended for additional content or reinforcement.